Hernani (drama): Act II

-Don Carlos had overheard Sol and Hernani's plans to run away together, and accompanied with some aristocratic friends he appears at the rendezvous point, hoping to seduce Sol in Hernani's place.
+Don Carlos had overheard Sol and Hernani's plans to run away together, and, accompanied by some aristocratic friends, he appears at the rendezvous point, hoping to seduce Sol in Hernani's place.
 Doña Sol recognizes him and rejects him.
 Infuriated, Don Carlos attempts to abduct her.
 As Don Carlos and Doña Sol struggle over a dagger, Hernani arrives with his own sixty men having overtaken the king's three friends.
 He explains his hatred for the king over the death of his own father, and challenges Don Carlos to a duel.
 This time, the King is aware of Hernani's identity as a bandit, and he refuses a duel (as only noblemen could duel), but challenges Hernani to murder him.
 Hernani's sense of honor prevents him from attacking a man who won't fight back.
 The King escapes, and sends his men to arrest Hernani and his band of thieves.
 Hernani escapes after a farewell to Doña Sol.